Captain Williamson returns for England

 England finished ahead of Spain, Canada and Germany to win the round-robin competition in 2022.

-Injured Arsenal forward Beth Mead is among those to miss out on this year's 26-player squad but Jess Park, who scored 79 seconds into her debut against Japan, is included
+Injured Arsenal forward Beth Mead is among those to miss out on this year's 26-player squad but Jess Park, who scored 79 seconds into her debut against Japan, is included.

 There is also a recall for Manchester City midfielder Laura Coombs, who last featured for the Lionesses in November 2020.